PixelGames987/LingosBot/README.md

 ```

 ### Issues:
-Currently the bot sometimes hangs for a few seconds when a new word is detected.
+The bot doesn't detect when the lesson ends to start a new one